MattThommes/amplify-react-app/README.dev.md

 ## Local project setup

+### Create from template

 1. Create a new Github repo for your new project from the amplify-react-app template:
     * ![Create new repo from template](readme_images/repo_from_template.png)
-2. Clone new repo into project directory locally:
+2. Clone new repo locally:
     * `git clone git@github.com:MattThommes/test1.git`
 3. Create new project in your IDE for the new directory.
 Proceed to below steps from within your new project README.dev.md.

+### Project specific setup

-4. Update the remotes for the new project to include `upstream` to the base repo (amplify-react-app) so future changes can be pulled in:
+1. Update the remotes for the new project to include `upstream` to the base repo (amplify-react-app) so future changes can be pulled in:
     * `git remote add upstream git@github.com:MattThommes/amplify-react-app.git`
-5. Sync your new repo to merge all unrelated history from the upstream/template repo:
+2. Sync your new repo to merge all unrelated history from the upstream/template repo:
     1. `git fetch upstream`
     2. `git merge upstream/master --allow-unrelated-histories`
     3. Fix conflicts (if any; the further your app has diverged, the more there will be).
 Don’t fix package-lock.json conflicts - just `git add package-lock.json` and it will get regenerted.